 How Does Renters Insurance Coverage Work?

-Renters insurance typically covers damage to your property, liability for harm to others and loss of use related to your rental home.
+Renters insurance covers damage to your property, liability for harm to others and loss of use related to your rental home.
 Additional coverage options can make your policy more comprehensive.
 Common types of renters insurance coverage include:

 Coverage Type | Standard or Add-on | Coverage Details |